 Mostly dogs!
-I do have some knowledge of cat, horse, rabbit, and bird body language from my therapy work experience, but I just love dogs and their loyalty and love for us!
-I usually train family pets, but have experience training service and therapy dogs as well.
+We do have some knowledge of cat, horse, rabbit, and bird body language from Savannah's therapy work experience, but we just love dogs and their loyalty and love for us!
+We usually train family pets, but have experience training service and therapy dogs as well.

 How much training will my dog need to be completely trained?